 The local SSA office gets information from the claimant on the nature of the disability and past medical treatment.
 If the claimant meets the work credit (SSDI) or income/asset criteria (SSI), the case file is sent to the Disability Determination Services (DDS) in Boston or Worcester for development of medical and other evidence and for a medical determination of eligibility.

 If you think you may be eligible for payments, call (800) 772-1213 to file a claim or contact your local Social Security Office.
 You must apply for benefits through the Social Security Administration.

 Each case is assigned to a disability examiner who writes to all medical and other sources listed by the applicant.
 Often the treating sources' medical records provide enough documentation for the determination of disability.

 In some cases, the DDS purchases a consultative examination.
 The treating physician/psychologist is asked if he/she would like to do the consultative exam if one is needed.
 If the treating source is not qualified or unwilling to perform the consultative examination, it is scheduled with an independent source.
-The DDS also asks the claimant to complete a form that describes the job duties, skills and exertional levels of all jobs the claimant performed in the last 15 years.
+The DDS also asks the claimant to complete a form that describes the job duties, skills, and exertion levels of all jobs the claimant had in the last 15 years.